ShaunW23/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/a_Session1.md

 ## Summary of learning

-In this session i learnt what Github is, its use cases and who its used by.
+➟In this session i learnt what Github is, its use cases and who its used by.
 It was my first time using Github i learnt how to navigate the site and discovered the numerous different features it has

-We were introduced to the Raspberry Pi I learnt how to install PiOS on the Raspberry Pi
+➟We were introduced to the Raspberry Pi I learnt how to install PiOS on the Raspberry Pi

+➟ I learnt what computers looked like throughout history like the earliest computer being invented by Charles Babbage.
+Anolog and later electronic computers in the 1940s being massive and taking up a good portion of the room, Colossus being the electronic computer used in 1943